Predicting Philadelphia Eagles' Stat Leaders in 2017

 All eyes and ears are fixed on Alshon Jeffery in Philadelphia, after surprising many by signing a one-year deal to prove he's not only capable of being Wentz's No. 1 target but also worthy of a big-money extension next offseason.

 In a nutshell, Jeffery is an ideal candidate to be the No. 1 in Philadelphia with a refined skill set that allows him to move the chains in tight coverage, go after deep balls and excel in the red zone.
-A big-bodied, composed target like Jeffery should produce big-time stats in 2017 if he stays healthy and give every indication that he'll be re-signed to stay in gang green for many years.
+A big-bodied, composed target like Jeffery should produce big-time stats in 2017 if he stays healthy.
+If he does it would give every indication that he'll be re-signed to stay in green for many years.

-The improved receiving core will only help Zach Ertz's cause, and after a few straight seasons of strong production he'll continue his upward slope.
+The improved receiving corps will only help Zach Ertz's cause, and after a few straight seasons of strong production he'll continue his upward slope.

 The Eagles also signed Torrey Smith, who will be the prime deep threat, but that won't be enough to crack this list.
-Instead, expect Jordan Matthews to take his game to another level and dominate the slot en route to big receiving numbers now that he'll have considerably less attention on him.
+Instead, expect Jordan Matthews to dominate the slot en route to solid receiving numbers now that he'll have considerably less attention on him.

 Sacks